ceos-seo/data_cube_ui/docs/ui_guide.md

 To restore the UI database, run `bash scripts/load_fixture.sh <path>`, where `<path>` is the path to your database backup JSON file.

+## Clearing Migrations

+You can clear the Django migrations with `bash scripts/clear_migrations.sh`.

+## Clearing Tasks

+You can clear the UI's task history (not Celery's task queue) with `bash scripts/`.

 ## Access the UI
 ----